 While I cannot explain WHY businesses and the government in the USA have chosen to ignore the significance of Good Friday I did some research on a few amazing things to consider in regards to the not-so-important day in history.
 A little preview started with another average Joe question that starts with ‘why.’

+Please do not go away yet!
+Hit that red button for more.
 If this is your first time visiting Average Joe’s Portico, every post is written in two parts.
 You have just read the portion challenging the mind, body, and soul.
-In The Portico I seek to tap into your spiritual side, but only IF YOU DARE.
-Tap the Red Line Below to hear the Part 2 Spiritual side of the story.
-(For additional info – read the ‘Do You Dare’ Tab)
+In The Portico, I seek to tap into your spiritual side, but only IF YOU DARE.
+Tap the Red Line Below to read the Part 2 Spiritual side of the story.
+(For an explanation of my madness – read the ‘Do You Dare’ Tab)

 If You Dare, Click to Enter Into Joe's Portico (To See Part II of This Story)

 Recently I had one of those why conversations, this one started at exactly 6 a.m.
-(It took me into a deep dive look at the #6) The day before I had just had a conversation with a dear friend and Pastor.
+(It took me into a deep dive look into the #6) The day before I had just had a conversation with a Pastor.
 We were discussing the tragic death of a 21-year college student-athlete who died instantly when his car missed a turn on a curvy mountain road in California.
 He was on his way to church.
-His parents and his family had set foot in CA several years having moved from Australia.
+His parents and his family had set foot in California several years after moving from Australia.
 All of them had given their lives to serving God.
 This young man had already touched the lives of thousands of people, was an excellent student, a great athlete, and on his way to even greater accomplishments than his parents had done, which is a lot!

 Our conversation had ended with a – some things we will never know, and even if we knew the answers, would it make a difference?
 Sometimes I think it does.
 This is not a story for entertainment but to perhaps answer your why questions.